-CBD oil is a food supplement which you can take orally each day as part of general health and well-being.
+CBD oil is a food supplement t you can take orally each day as part of general health and well-being.

 However, CBD Balm can be applied directly to the skin if you’re suffering from joint pain or muscle soreness, whether that’s from arthritis and similar conditions or recovering from sport and exercise.
-Along with being able to apply the CBD Balm on the areas causing you problems, it’s also long lasting, as our 800mg tin also contains Rosemary extract as a natural preservative to mean it will be effective for up to two years.
+Along with being able to apply the CBD Balm to the areas causing you problems taking our CBD oil alongside is even more effective.

 Is it safe to use CBD oil every day?

-All of the available medical and scientific research into CBD use has concluded that it’s perfectly safe to use on a daily basis, and in terms of effectiveness, we recommend taking CBD oil or capsules once or twice every day for a sustained period of time.
+All of the available medical and scientific research into CBD use has concluded that it’s perfectly safe to use CBD and in terms of effectiveness, we recommend taking CBD oil or capsules once or twice every day for a sustained period of time.

 Some people do experience side effects from taking a CBD supplement including drowsiness, decreased appetite and fatigue.
 And it’s not recommended if you are pregnant or breastfeeding.

-If you’re making any significant change to your diet or lifestyle, or adding any specific food supplements, it’s always worth checking with your doctor or GP.
-Particularly if you’re already on a prescribed medication, as prescription drugs can have a wide range of interactions with various foods and other substances.
-Your doctor may be able to help you switch to a safer combination to trial CBD as a complementary supplement.
+If you’re making any significant change to your diet or lifestyle or adding any specific food supplements, it’s always worth checking with your doctor or GP.
+Particularly if you’re already on prescribed medication, as prescription drugs can have a wide range of interactions with various foods and other substances.
+Your doctor may be able to help you switch to a safer combination to take CBD as a complementary supplement.

 What drugs should not be taken with CBD?